wing5wong/artisan-whs-static/source/_news/2019-09-25_thumbelina-a-showcase-of-dance.md

 Where: Royal Wanganui Opera House
 Time: 3.00pm

 Good luck to all of our Dancers performing in Thumbelina & A Showcase of Dance.
-Also featuring WHS musicians playing in the Beetle Ball Band - Max Hughes, Tomas Bidgood, Luke and Caleb Squire, Christian Garratt and Daniel Goodwin; and soloists Nat Kirk and Eve Parker-Groves.
+Also featuring WHS Musicians playing in the Beetle Ball Band - Max Hughes, Tomas Bidgood, Luke and Caleb Squire, Christian Garratt and Daniel Goodwin; and soloists Nat Kirk and Eve Parker-Groves.

 Expect an entertaining afternoon of dance, music, fantastic costumes, custom set designs and more!